 - zest from ½ organic lemon

-- about 100 g/ 3.5 oz dry breadcrumbs or more if necessary
+- about 1 cup dried breadcrumbs 100 g/ 3.5 oz more if necessary, Note 3

-- Coat the chicken in flour and shake carefully to remove the excess flour.
-Dip them in the eggs and coat them in breadcrumbs.
+- Bread cordon bleu: Coat the chicken pieces in flour and shake carefully to remove the excess.
+Dip them into the eggs and coat them with the breadcrumbs, pressing slightly to help them adhere to the meat.
 Place them on the prepared baking sheet.